frank12421/frank12421/README.md

 # Hi, im Frank.

-Finally I learn porfesionell programming.
+Finally I learn profesionell programming.
 I am looking forward to learning web development from the neuefische.

 Then, when I'm a professional, I sit on the beach and program for the web.